 - Panel Games often start with some sort of opening monologue, usually the host running off a few gags to warm the crowd up.

-- "This is the city.
+- Dragnet: "This is the city.
 Los Angeles, California.
 My name's Friday.
 I carry a badge."

 - Veronica Mars opens up with "I'm never getting married.
 You want an absolute?
 There it is." as a voiceover.
 The narrator (Veronica) then moves on to explain numerous things about the story and setting, essentially telling you what has already happened while showing what's about to happen at the same time.
 The narration generally shifts to snarky commentary later on when the viewers don't require as much explanation.

-- Mulder and Scully often did these for The X-Files.
+- Mulder and Scully often had a voice-over narrative for The X-Files intros.
 Likelihood increased dramatically for season finales, season premieres, 2-part episodes, and mythology episodes in general.

 - When A Funny Thing Happened on the Way to the Forum was in touring before the Broadway opening, the audience was not sure how to take it.
 So a monologue and opening number was added to tell the audience that this was a comedy and not to be taken seriously.
 The monologue was: